Exploration Systems Design (Sensor Networks), PhD

 Combine your interests in exploration systems design and sensor networks with the strengths of science and engineering to prepare for professional and academic careers.
 Study computer networks, Earth-systems engineering, multidimensional signal processing, and information and random signal theory with faculty who specialize in the natural sciences and instrumentation design.

-Degree Awarded: PHD Exploration Systems Design (Sensor Networks)
+Degree Awarded: Exploration Systems Design (Sensor Networks), PhD

 The exploration systems design PhD program offers an advanced systems approach for developing scientific exploration technologies in a range of demanding environments on Earth and in space.
 This transdisciplinary degree program provides a unique platform to train systems engineers targeting technological development for exploration science.
 This collaborative program between the School of Earth and Space Exploration and the Ira A. Fulton Schools of Engineering allows students to specialize in topics related to planetary exploration, astronomical instrumentation, robotics, sensors and sensor networks.

 The curriculum integrates the School of Earth and Space Exploration's science, instrumentation and systems engineering core courses with related coursework from the Ira A. Fulton Schools of Engineering.
-Students must select a concentration in instrumentation, system engineering or sensor networks.
 The sensor networks concentration prepares students in the development of networked software and hardware systems related to earth and space exploration, including robotics, data science and high-performance computing.